apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Man With Elon Musk's Neuralink Brain Chip Posts Tweet On X ''Just By Thinking''**
+**Nigeria school abduction: Nearly 300 children freed after two weeks in captivity**

-You can read more about it [here](https://www.ndtv.com/world-news/man-with-elon-musks-neuralink-brain-chip-posts-tweet-on-x-just-by-thinking-5300011).
+You can read more about it [here](https://apnews.com/article/nigeria-school-kidnapping-kaduna-kuriga-released-4afc5681954d75c3c790a1ebe4263056).

 ## Requirements
 - Python 3.8